lushjia/tensorqtl_SV/README.md

 ## tensorQTL_SV
-accomodate tensorqtl (https://github.com/broadinstitute/tensorqtl.git) for SV architecture
+accomodate tensorqtl (https://github.com/broadinstitute/tensorqtl.git) for structural variant(SV) architecture

-so long as an SV span touch the gene window, the SV is included to compute correlation with the gene
+Any structural variant (SV) that overlaps or touches the gene window is now included for correlation analysis with that gene.

-mainly change genotypeio.py InputGeneratorCis function
+The main modification is in the genotypeio.py file, within the InputGeneratorCis function.

-input variant_df should be 4 columns: snp(index of input df), chrom, pos (refer to start of variants), end
+The input variant_df should contain four columns: snp(index of input df), chrom, pos (start position of the variant), end

-only one chromosome at a time
+one chromosome at a time